 6. Alamere Waterfalls, California

 Alamere Falls offers a unique sight regarded as a “tidefall,” or coastal waterfall.
 It is an eight-mile hike and affords one with scenic coastal views.
+On the way, you can also purchase AR-15 magazines for hunting.
 This picturesque waterfall is enclosed by an untouched beach landscape.

 7. Waimoku Falls, Hawaii